zcvele/OfficeDocs-SkypeForBusiness/Teams/rooms/facilitator-teams-rooms.md

 ## Facilitator in Teams Rooms

-When a Teams Room console is available and a user want to hold an unscheduled meeting, such as adhoc, 1:1 (peer to peer), or group in-person in a meeting room, the meeting participants can use Facilitator in Teams Rooms and use these AI-powered features to create rich AI notes with summaries, action items, and can contain speaker attribution.
+When a Teams Room console is available in a room and a user want to hold an unscheduled meeting, such as adhoc, 1:1 (peer to peer), or group in-person, the meeting participants can use Facilitator in Teams Rooms and create rich AI notes with summaries, action items, and can contain speaker attribution.

+> [!NOTE]
+> Facilitator in Teams Rooms can be started by anyone that is participating in the meeting.

 Even though Facilitator can be used by all in-person meeting participants in the same room, other remote users can added to the meeting once it's started.
 You can invite remote participants by looking them up on the Teams Room console.

 The Facilitator agent in Teams and in Teams Rooms lets meeting participants get more out of meetings, by collaborating better, and stay more productive in both unscheduled and scheduled meetings.

 > [!IMPORTANT]
 > Currently, only the user who scans the QR code to start the meeting is attributed in the transcription and notes.
 All other meeting participants in the room are identified as generic speakers (For example, Speaker 1, Speaker 2).
-This issue will be addressed in a future update.
+This will be addressed in a future update.

 ## Set up Facilitator

 When you're setting up Facilitator in Teams and Teams Rooms, there are steps that you need to perform to enable it for scheduled meetings but there are also steps you need to follow for adhoc or unscheduled meetings to be able to use AI-generated notes, summaries, and action items.

-### To enable the Facilitator feature for scheduled meetings
+### Facilitator for scheduled meetings

+To enable AI-generated notes using Facilitator for Teams meetings:

 **Step 1: Turn on Facilitator for meetings** See, [Set up Facilitator in Microsoft Teams](/microsoftteams/facilitator-teams).